w33ble/kbn-shoehorn/README.md

 ### Load plugin from local path

 If you need to install a plugin from your machine, you can use the `-f` flag, passing it the path to the plugin.
-Currently only directories are supported.
+If you have a zip file, that can be used as well.

 ```
+kbn-shoehorn -f ~/Downloads/kibana/enhanced_tilemap/

+# or from a zip file
-kbn-shoehorn -f ~/Download/enhanced_tilemap/
+kbn-shoehorn -f ~/Downloads/health_metric_vis-5.5.0.zip
 ```

 ### Non Interactive Options